Umbrella Movement: Echo of the occupation in China and abroad

-New campus of University of Macau, which is located on Zhuhai was hung with banner "Macau also need real universal suffrage" [sic], similar that of Hong Kong Umbrella Revolution, for echoing the street protests in the occupied territories of Hong Kong.
+The new campus of the University of Macau, located on Zhuhai, was hung with a banner labeled "Macau also need real universal suffrage" [sic], similar that of the Hong Kong Umbrella Revolution, for echoing the street protests in the occupied territories of Hong Kong.

 Solidarity rallies in China and abroad

 Rallies in support of the protests occurred in over 64 cities worldwide by October 2014, principally in front of Hong Kong trade missions or Chinese consulates.
 A demonstration in front of the Chinese embassy in London attracted 3000 participants.
 Petitions in Australia and to the White House urging support for the protests have collected more than 500 and 183,000 signatures respectively.
 In Taiwan's capital city Taipei, locals organised a solidarity protest, where participants were reported to have scuffled with Taiwanese police after crowding a Hong Kong trade office.
 On 1 October, a gathering in Taipei's Liberty Square drew over 10,000 people in support of the protests.
 At the East Asian Cup qualifying match against Hong Kong on 16 November, Taiwanese football fans waved yellow umbrellas in a show of support.
-While the Chinese national anthem played, spectators sang "Boundless Oceans, Vast Skies".
+While the Chinese national anthem played, spectators sang "Boundless Oceans, Vast Skies", a Cantonese song written and recorded by Beyond.
 In Singapore, hundreds of people participated in a candlelight vigil at Hong Lim Park on 1 October to show support to the Occupy Central protesters.
 In Australia, during the 2014 G20 Brisbane summit, Hong Kong student Alvin Cheng and Nardo Wai started a 4-hour rally in support for the Umbrella Revolution on the lawn near the South Bank Parkland Suncorp Piazza outside the G20 summit venue.
 Numerous oversea students from Hong Kong, Taiwan and Mainland China participated in the rally.
 Nardo participated in a hunger strike, and unfurled a banner with "Support HK Umbrella Revolution" outside the hotel in which Communist Party general secretary Xi Jinping was scheduled to stay, but were banned from the G20 security zones, doubted by media Australia losing its democracy.